About the Kentucky P20 Innovation Lab:

 In Phase II, the focus of the P20 Lab expands beyond the leadership tier and extends its efforts to working with teachers and whole schools.
 Participants use research-based tools and resources to build new prototypes, referred to as Learning Innovation Zones (iZONES).
 They are charged with setting achievable, measurable targets linked to Next Generation Learning Design Principles that are challenging, but attainable within their school or district context.
 In this way, participants have ownership of these objectives and promote sustainable changes.
 The overall goals of the Academy are to: (1) improve and deepen learning for ALL students, (2) build infrastructures to increase the percentage of graduates ready for college and careers, and (3) provide leaders with options, tools and support to redesign new systems for learning.
 These iZONES operate in collaboration with redesigned clinically-based educator preparation programs within colleges of education and serve as clinical demonstration labs for pre-service educator candidates.
 This greatly enhances the effectiveness of novice teachers and administrators as they enter the profession already possessing some level of skill related to Next Generation Learning models for redesigned systems.

 In Phase II, P20 Lab university faculty and school leaders apply for start-up incentive funds to support the building of new iZONES.
 Once these new models are implemented and positive results are achieved, districts share their work across the P20 Lab network at the annual Innovation Summit as well as serve as mentors to principals and superintendents in Phase I who are at the beginning stages of needed changes in their schools and districts.
 As a result of Phase II, P20 Lab districts have received funding for new iZONES from multiple funding sources including national and state foundations, corporations, and government agencies.
 To read about the Fayette County Schools IZONE, the “STEAM Academy,” go to http://p20.education.uky.edu/steam-academy/.
 The Kentucky Valley Education Cooperative received a thirty million dollar Race-to-the-Top District grant that will support Next Generation Leadership academies for 400 leaders and 400 teachers over the next four years.
-To read more, go to education.uky.edu/news/2014/January/29/UK-College-of-Education-Partners-on-Grant
+To read more, go to https://education.uky.edu/uk-college-of-education-partners-on-30-million-race-to-the-top-grant/

 Phase III: Scaling Innovation